AdamSawtell/aberp-bi-metabase/README.md

 Execute the ...install/metabase-install.sh script to install metabase.
   - sudo ./metabase-install.sh

-Metabase will ne be available via HTTP on you Ip
+Metabase will be available via HTTP on you Ip

 # Create the connection between Metabase and AbilityERP (iDempiere)